DaveSmith1881/WorkbenchWorkshop/README.md

 # Workbench Workshop
-2024 Workbench HandsOn Workshop using banking data set to introduce users to Workbench and demonstrate the integration of Python and SAS on SAS products.
+2024 Workbench Hands-on Workshop using a banking dataset to introduce users to Workbench and demonstrate the integration of Python and SAS on SAS products.

 This workshop:
 -